CMSTrackerDPG/SiPixelTools-PixelTriplets/README.md

 ## Downstream code

-The plotting coe for FPix and BPix is [here](https://gitlab.cern.ch/pbaertsc/pixelresolution)
+The plotting code for FPix and BPix is [here](https://gitlab.cern.ch/pbaertsc/pixelresolution)